elhadriyassine/Sentiment_analysis/README.md

 ## Requirements
 The script has the following dependencies, which will be automatically installed if not found:

-nltk: A powerful natural language toolkit for Python.
+  - nltk: A powerful natural language toolkit for Python.

-finnhub: The Python client for the Finnhub API.
+  - finnhub: The Python client for the Finnhub API.

-pandas: A data manipulation and analysis library, used here for creating and displaying the news data table.
+  - pandas: A data manipulation and analysis library, used here for creating and displaying the news data table.

 Additionally, a Finnhub API key is required.
 The script is specifically configured to retrieve this key from Google Colab Secrets.
 You must store your key in the secrets panel under the name finhubAPI.

 ## How to Run

-Set up your Finnhub API Key
+Set up your Finnhub API Key.

 In your Google Colab notebook, click on the Key icon in the left sidebar to open the "Secrets" panel.